kbroman/regress/README.md

-# '''regress''': an R package for Gaussian linear models with linear covariance structure
+# An R package for Gaussian linear models with linear covariance structure

 ## Installation
 ## Installation